Jim Shooter: Valiant Comics

 Shooter and his investors then founded a new company, Voyager Communications, which published comics under the Valiant Comics banner, entering the market in 1989 with comics based on Nintendo and WWF licensed characters.
-Two years later Valiant entered the superhero market with a relaunch of the Gold Key Comics character Magnus, Robot Fighter.
+Two years later, Valiant entered the superhero market with a relaunch of the Gold Key Comics character Magnus, Robot Fighter.
 Another Gold Key character, Solar, Man of the Atom was also relaunched later in the same year.
 Shooter brought many of Marvel's creators to Valiant, including Bob Layton and Barry Windsor-Smith, as well as industry veterans such as Don Perlin.
 Valiant also established "knob row", in which creators were taught how to render the company's comics in the Valiant style.

-Occasionally over the years, Shooter was required to fill in as penciller on various books he wrote and/or oversaw as editor.
+Occasionally over the years, Shooter was required to fill in as penciller on various books he wrote or oversaw as editor.
 During his period as Valiant's publisher, money and talent were often at a premium, and Shooter was sporadically forced to pencil a story.
-To conceal this fact, he drew under the pseudonym of Paul Creddick, which is the name of his brother-in-law.
+To conceal this fact, he drew under the pseudonym of Paul Creddick, the name of his brother-in-law.